 Not to miss in San Sebastián

-Pintxos – a small snack that usually goes with a drink, can be anything from a small jamón sandwich to a mini portion of tortilla.
-In San Sebastian pintxos are more sophisticated e.g. grilled prawns in sweet-spicy sauce, croquette with jamón Serrano and cheese inside, mushroom risotto, pate in apple cider etc.
+- Pintxos, a small snack that usually goes with a drink, can be anything from a small jamón sandwich to a mini portion of the tortilla.

-Beaches – one of the main reasons thousands of people come here every summer; Playa de la Concha (shell beach) and Playa Ondarreta are two beaches not to miss (you walk past both of them on the way).
+- Beaches is one of the main reasons thousands of people come here every summer; Playa de la Concha (shell beach) and Playa Ondarreta are two beaches not to miss (the Camino goes along both beaches).

-The Old Town of San Sebastián – narrow cobblestone streets, old massive houses, churches, monuments.
-Must see; Buen Pastor Cathedral, Plaza de la Constitución, Gothic church of San Vicente, Basilica of Saint Mary, Museum of San Telmo.
+- The Old Town of San Sebastián – narrow cobblestone streets, old massive houses, churches, monuments.

-Mount Igeldo – the opposite to Mount Urgull hill, you can take a funicular car to get to the top of it.
+- Mount Igeldo – the opposite of Mount Urgull hill, you can take a funicular car to get to the top of it.
 The best panoramic view of San Sebastián at night you can get from the lookout point at the top.

 Bilbao, the Basque Country

 The city used to be an “ugly duckling” of the Basque Country completely overshadowed by San Sebastian and other smaller beach towns but everything changed when in 1997 the Guggenheim museum was inaugurated.
 It’s incredible how the construction of one building even if it’s a famous modern art museum can change the city.
 Since then the whole new modern neighborhood was built in the place of old decrepit port area with many abandoned buildings.
 Today’s Bilbao can be divided into two main touristy parts; Casco Viejo (the Old Town) and the New Town.